IntelPython/dpctl/CONTRIBUTING.md

 - Each comment line should be a max of 80 chars.
 - A Doxygen `\file` tag describing the contents of the file must be provided.
   Also note that the `\file` tag is inside a Doxygen comment block (defined by `///` comment marker instead of the `//` comment marker used in the rest of the header.

 ### Python File Headers

-Every Python and Cython File should only include the following license header:
+Every Python and Cython file should only include the following license header:

 ```
 #                      Data Parallel Control (dpCtl)